bridgedb/bridgedbjs/README.md

 * [ ] UI components: make it possible to use the UI components individually and in any combination.
 * [ ] UI components: test.
 Their tests are not currently working.
 * [ ] test handling of no results returned for `attributeSearch`, including for the UI component.
 Possibly disable searching for strings less than three characters in length.
+* [ ] update tests to use examples similar to what's in `try.js`.
+Current tests are based on old API.
 * [ ] enable caching of results?

 ## Troubleshooting